-- 3.1 The Resourcing Strategy must include provisions for long-term financial planning, workforce management planning and asset management planning. - 3.2 The council must post a copy of its adopted Resourcing Strategy on its website
+- 3.1 The Resourcing Strategy must include provisions for long-term financial planning, workforce management planning and asset management planning. - 3.2 The council must post a copy of the adopted components of the Resourcing Strategy on its website.

 Long-Term Financial Planning